 The sections are marked according to several criteria which differ for each section:

-- For the Listening and Reading sections: the number of correct answers (out of a total of 40 questions) is translated into a score out of 9 (for example, between 10 and 13 correct answers gives you a score of 4/0, while between 39 and 40 correct answers gives you a score of 9/9)
+The number of correct answers (out of a total of 40 questions) is translated into a score out of 9 (for example, between 10 and 13 correct answers gives you a score of 4/0, while between 39 and 40 correct answers gives you a score of 9/9).
+Take a breath knowing that incorrect answers do not make lose points!

 The score reflects the candidate’s proficiency in English.